loyahdev/joycon2mac/README.md

 >[!NOTE]
 >When Apple accepts my entitlement request for Driver Kit I will make this tool into a fully working HID emulator to have the Joycon 2's work as a fully functional bluetooth controller.
+>Update - I've been waiting for 2 months with multiple back and forth emails to new senior advisors that do no help

 ---
 ## Special Thanks!